gradle/community/docs/surveys/developer-survey/README.md

 ---
 title: "Gradle Build Tool - 2024 Software Developer Survey"
 description: >
-  We're doing a developer survey to prioritize our developer experience work.
+  We've created a survey to help us better understand developers' experiences using Gradle Build Tool.
   To say thank you to developers who complete the survey, we'll be handing out gift cards and special swag!
 ---